 Today is World Bee Day!
 The perfect day to think about sowing wildflowers to help bees to survive.
 Shop here.

-I am delighted to welcome Julie Power from Blooming Native in Waterford to write this month's guest blog.
+I am delighted to welcome Julie Power from Connecting to Nature in Waterford to write this month's guest blog.
 I hope you enjoy reading it.

 Connecting to Nature